Picsha AI Image Delivery Primer

 Dynamic Sourcing and Transformation in Lambda

-1. Source Determination: It intelligently decides which S3 object to pull.
+- Source Determination: It intelligently decides which S3 object to pull.
 For standard images, it pulls the original.
-For complex images (HEIC/RAW), it dynamically swaps the source to the assets/${id}/proxy.jpg generated during ingestion.
-For documents and videos, it pulls the poster.jpg.
+For complex images (HEIC/RAW), it dynamically swaps the source to the

 Sampling in the CDN (Caching Strategy)

-To ensure the Lambda function is not overwhelmed and to provide sub-millisecond response times to end-users, we rely heavily on CloudFront edge caching.
+To ensure the Lambda function is not overwhelmed and to provide sub-50ms response times to end-users, we rely heavily on CloudFront edge caching.

 Where and How We Sample:

-• In the context of the CDN, sampling refers to caching the unique permutations of the image transformations.
-The "cache key" for CloudFront is the exact combination of the URL path AND the specific query parameters requested.
+ForwardedValues: QueryString: true). - In the context of the CDN, sampling refers to caching the unique permutations of the image transformations.
+The "cache key" for CloudFront is the exact combination of the URL path, the specific query parameters requested, AND the client's

 This architecture guarantees that the expensive compute required for complex transformations (or retrieving proxy.jpg files) only happens once per unique parameter combination, after which it is served directly from the CDN edge node closest to the user.